bcgsc/ntSynt/README.md

 optional arguments:
   -h, --help            show this help message and exit -d DIVERGENCE, --divergence DIVERGENCE
-                        Approx. maximum percent sequence divergence between input genome assemblies(Ex. -d 1 for 1% divergence).
+                        Approx. maximum percent sequence divergence between input genomes (Ex. -d 1 for 1% divergence).
-                        This will be used to set --indel, --merge, --w_rounds, --block - See below for set values.
-                        You can also set any of those parameters yourself, which will override these settings.
+                        This will be used to set --indel, --merge, --w_rounds, --block_size See below for set values - You can also set any of those parameters yourself, which will override these settings.
   -p PREFIX, --prefix PREFIX
-                        Prefix for ntSynt output files [ntSynt.k<k>.w<w>] -k K                  Minimizer kmer size [24]
+                        Prefix for ntSynt output files [ntSynt.k<k>.w<w>] -k K                  Minimizer k-mer size [24]
   -w W                  Minimizer window size [1000] -t T                  Number of threads [12]
   --fpr FPR             False positive rate for Bloom filter creation [0.025]